dreamcastnan/aws_sysops_notes/README.md

 # AWS Sysops Notes

+## Notes

+1. Federation login could be tracked via CloudTrail by recording the AWS Security Token Service API calls.
+2. a maintenance window: RDS and ElastiCache supports custom maintenance window.
+3. Redshift Spectrum: You cannot use query editor along with enhanced VPC routing enabled.
+4. IAM role vs IAM group: group is a collection of similar IAM users.
+You still need IAM role to define the access needed.
+5. ACM(AWS certificate manager): You must own the domain name that you register your certificate for.
+6. AD Connector is designed to give you an easy way to establish a trusted relationship between your Active Directory and AWS

+## Service Health Dashboard vs Personal health dashboard

+Service health dashboard only shows current information, not planned maintenance activities

+Personal Health Dashboard provides alerts and remediation guidance when AWS is experiencing events that may impact you.

 ## AWS Service Catalog

 **Portfolio**
 A portfolio is a collection of products, together with configuration information.
 Helps manage who can use specific products and how they can use them.
 Granting a user access to a portfolio enables the user to view it and launch the products in it.

+**A recipient administrator can add imported products to local portfolios.
+The products will stay in sync with the shared portfolio.
+However, the recipient administrator cannot upload or add products to the imported portfolio or remove products from the imported portfolio.**

 **Product**
 To create a product, you first create an AWS CloudFormation template by using an existing AWS CloudFormation template or creating a custom template.
 Next, you use the AWS Service Catalog console to upload the template and create the product.